IvoSt98/fitness1/README.md

 "> Unpacking objects: 100% (10/10), done."

-Click [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.
+Click [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures of some of the buttons and more detailed explanations of the above process.

 ## Credits

 ### Content
-* The code to make social media links was taken from [Love Runnign project](https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.7-creating-the-footer/index.html)
+* The code to make social media links was taken from the [Love Running project](https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.7-creating-the-footer/index.html)
-* The code for the asterix selector was taken form [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.2-add-stylesheet-with-starter-styles/assets/css/style.css)
+* The code for the  asterisk selector was taken from [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.2-add-stylesheet-with-starter-styles/assets/css/style.css)
-* To code to center the sign up form was used from [MDN Web Docs :](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Center_an_element)
+* To code to center the sign-up form was used from [MDN Web Docs :](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Center_an_element)
 * The idea for the README.md file is from [Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME?tab=readme-ov-file#typography)

 ### Media
-* The images used in the website was taken from [Pexels](https://www.pexels.com/collections/at-the-gym-bx2voen/)
+* The images used in the website were taken from [Pexels](https://www.pexels.com/collections/at-the-gym-bx2voen/)
 * The screenshot images for Further Testing were made with [Movavi](https://www.movavi.com/mac/)